beeinblue/beeinblue/README.md

 ## ✨ Ana Beatriz Pereira
-Developer with solid knowledge in frontend and backend, using languages such as JavaScript, Python, C#, HTML, and CSS.
+Professional with solid knowledge in frontend and backend, using languages such as JavaScript, Python, C#, HTML, and CSS.
 Hands-on experience in web application development, version control with Git, and coding best practices.
 Background in QA, ensuring quality, performance, and security in deliverables.
-Open to working in different areas of development and contributing to efficient and innovative solutions.
+Open to working in different areas and contributing to efficient and innovative solutions.

-🌱 Currently studying: React.js and REST API
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/anabeatriz-p/)

 ### 👾 My Skills: